tehmoon/cryptocli/README.md

 Gzip input, write it to file and write its sha512 checksum in hex format to another file

-`echo toto | cryptocli dd -encoders gzip -tee pipe:"cryptocli dgst -encoders hex -out ./checksum.txt" -out ./file.gz`
+`echo toto | cryptocli dd -encoders gzip -tee-out pipe:"cryptocli dgst -encoders hex -out ./checksum.txt" -out ./file.gz`

 SHA512 an https web page then POST the result to http server: